 How Is It Diagnosed?

 Your doctor will give you an exam.
-He’ll ask you what happened and will touch the painful area.
-He’ll want to listen to your lungs when you breathe and watch your rib cage as your chest goes up and down.
+They’ll ask you what happened and will touch the painful area.
+They’ll want to listen to your lungs when you breathe and watch your rib cage as your chest goes up and down.

-If your doctor suspects a rib fracture, he will want to get images of your chest.
-If the broken rib is caused by blunt trauma or a serious accident, he will want to make sure there’s is no other serious damage to internal organs.
+If your doctor suspects a rib fracture, they will want to get images of your chest.
+If the broken rib is caused by blunt trauma or a serious accident, they will want to make sure there’s is no other serious damage to internal organs.